nhanb/s4g/README.md

 - [x] Generates RSS/Atom feed
 - [x] Generates redirects from a `redirects.txt` file

-Quality-of-life features are not neglected:
+Quality-of-life features:

 - [x] Livereload with no browser plugin (works but currently polls which is noisy, should probably upgrade to websockets)
 - [x] Shows user error messages on the livereloaded web page
-- [ ] Just enough GUI so user doesn't have to touch a terminal
-- [ ] 1-click deploy to popular static hosting targets (git push, rsync, etc.)

-There's a sample site up at <https://nhanb.github.io/webmaker2000/about/> which also further explains why this project exists.
+There's a sample site up at <https://nhanb.github.io/s4g/about/> which also further explains why this project exists.

 The markup language of choice is [Djot](https://djot.net/) because it's the